Run commands easily with kwt part 2: defining menus, actions, and params with YAML

-In part 2, I will explain how YAMLs are used to configure kwt.
-Please install kwt by following the guide and read part-1 if interested.
+In part 2 of our series on kwt, we'll explore how YAMLs are used to configure this CLI utility.
+If you haven't already, please install kwt by following the guide and read part 1 for context.

-// Param struct: a parameter for a action
+// Param struct: a parameter for an action

 type Param struct {